 Stand up paddle board to Wapta Falls – rafting company in Golden, BC (60 km from Field) offers this trip.
 5 hours on stand up paddle board surrounded by mountains sounds great to me.

-Enjoy your trip to Yoho National Park and let us know what you enjoyed the most.
+Enjoy hiking in Yoho National Park and let us know which hike you enjoyed the most.

 Spread the word!
 PIN this to your Pinterest board.